 This article in the IAABC Journal is about why we should or should not teach sit.
-I agree that we should not require our dogs to sit in every situation.
+I agree that you should not train your dog to sit in every situation.
 Many dogs have difficulty sitting due to their build or physical ailments, and we don’t want to ask a dog to do anything that is uncomfortable physically or emotionally.

 Some people adapt the “Nothing in Life is Free” protocol (NILIF) which requires the dog to perform some trained behavior before receiving anything.
 In my opinion, this is taking things a bit far.
 Kathy Sdao’s book, Plenty in Life is Free, offers a great perspective on how in some cases, NILIF can be employed properly, though taken too far, it can become a slippery slope and be detrimental to your relationship with your dog.

 So, why start with sit?
 As I mentioned, a sit is an incompatible behavior to jumping.
 If our puppy Cailie is sitting, she can’t be jumping up.
 It’s a good first behavior to teach before you begin to work on a nice stand and wait behavior.
 Sit is easy for most dogs to do, so they can easily earn reinforcement (reinforcement is what causes a behavior to happen again).
 And when the human end of the leash has success teaching and reinforcing sit, they tend to want to reinforce more behaviors.
 So, sit can become a “gateway behavior” that jumpstarts training.

 So, train your dog to sit, but use it wisely.